007revad/Synology_enable_Deduplication/README.md

 It works on [Synology models that do offically support data deduplication](https://kb.synology.com/en-br/DSM/tutorial/Which_models_support_data_deduplication).

-It works on other models with one of following [CPU architectures](https://kb.synology.com/en-nz/DSM/tutorial/What_kind_of_CPU_does_my_NAS_have): R1000, Geminilake, Broadwellnk, V1000, Apollolake
+It works on other models with one of following [CPU architectures](https://kb.synology.com/en-nz/DSM/tutorial/What_kind_of_CPU_does_my_NAS_have): R1000, Geminilake, V1000, Apollolake and some Broadwellnk.

 It may work for other Synology NAS models.